"Through the mists of rampage and the stench of fear, a tall, stately man appeared on a charger and brought hell with him."

 This first novel of an epic fantasy series introduces readers to the magnificent Kingdom of Durundal - a land rich in history, sorcery, and secrets.

 Death marked her from her very first breath.
-Since then, as danger lurks in every crevasse of the kingdoms, Ajeya has lived on the very edge of survival.
+Since that fateful day, Ajeya has lived on the very edge of survival.
 In the wilderness she has faced death many times - and survived.
 Survival is second nature to her.

 'On my blood I will triumph over my enemies, for I will have fire in my eyes when I see them, not tears.
 I am fearless.
 Let the bloody battle begin.'

 If you love mesmerising worlds and magical universes, then you will love 'A Hare in the Wilderness' an intoxicating tale of secrets and lies, love and loss, and the invincible strength of a woman.